Robert-Falcon Ouellette: Early life and career

 Ouellette is from Red Pheasant Cree Nation, 30 minutes south of Battleford, Saskatchewan.
 He was raised in Calgary.

 His father, Jimmy is mixed Cree and Métis and from the Red Pheasant First Nation, located south of North Battleford, Saskatchewan.
 Ouellette's father was a student in the Canadian Indian residential school system and an alcoholic who was sometimes absent.
 His namesake was his mother's younger brother Robert-Falcon Green who died in 1961 at age 9.
 Ouellette was raised primarily by his mother, Sharon, a poorly educated woman with a history of depression.
 His mother was born in Tottenham, North London and moved from England to Canada in 1974.

-Ouellette grew up in poor conditions, often going hungry, and he once spent a summer homeless in Winnipeg sleeping in city parks.
+Ouellette grew up in poor conditions, often going hungry, and as a child he once spent a summer homeless in Winnipeg sleeping in city parks.
 Determined to change her son's future, Ouellette's mother insisted that he take the admissions test for the Strathcona-Tweedsmuir School, an elite private school.
 After Ouellette was admitted, his mother paid for his tuition by taking out a loan she could not afford to pay back.

 Ouellette earned a Bachelor of Arts in music from the University of Calgary in 2001.
 In 2004 and 2007 he earned a Master's in Music and a Master's in Education from Laval University.
 In 2011 he completed his PhD in anthropology, also from Laval University in Quebec City.
 He was only the second indigenous person in the 350-year history of UL to earn a PhD.
 While attending university in Quebec City he was also working full time in the Canadian Army, which required him to complete his course material at night or occasionally in the field.
 While in Quebec City he learned to fluently speak, write and read French, after having been posted to the Royal 22e Regiment, a French-Canadian military unit.

 From 2007 to 2010 he was appointed a Company Commander in the 5e ambulance du campagne or 5th Field Ambulance (the medical service) where he was responsible for helping to run the base hospital.
 He retired from the Royal Canadian Navy after nearly two decades of service with the rank of Petty Officer 1st class and remains as part of the Primary Reserves in the Royal Winnipeg Rifles as a Warrant Officer.
 He moved to Winnipeg in 2011 from Quebec City after he was appointed as director of the Aboriginal Focus Programs at the University of Manitoba.
 He was also the first Member of Parliament who concurrently served as a non-commissioned member of the Canadian Forces and the first MP since the end of the second World War who served concurrently.
+He was also the first First Nations person to serve on the House of Commons Standing Committee of Finance from 2015-2017.